aviatorpari/game/README.md

 Aviator isn't your typical online game; it's a dynamic gambling entertainment sensation that delivers excitement in just a few seconds.
 With every round, players have the opportunity to multiply their winnings exponentially.
 But here's the catch: if luck isn't on your side and you lose, you forfeit your potential earnings.
 Success in Aviator requires patience, strategy, and a hunger for multiplying your income.

 ## How to Get Started with Aviator
 Getting in on the action with Aviator is simple.
 First, choose a reputable online casino from our selection.
 Next, complete the quick registration process and make your initial deposit.
-Once your account is funded, you're ready to dive into the heart-pounding world of [Aviator](https://aviatorgamebet.org/) and start playing for real money.
+Once your account is funded, you're ready to dive into the heart-pounding world of [Aviator game bet](https://aviatorgamebet.org/) and start playing for real money.

 ![Screenshot1](image/aviator1.webp)